At this time last year, a lot of people were just learning about Cardi B.

-Well, not including the millions of Instagram followers who adored the "annoying dancer on social media that be talkin' hella crazy with the long nails and the big ol' titties"—as she introduced herself when she joined Love & Hip-Hop: New York in 2015.
+Well, not the millions of Instagram followers who already adored the "annoying dancer on social media that be talkin' hella crazy with the long nails and the big ol' titties"—as she introduced herself when she joined Love & Hip-Hop: New York in 2015.
 And if they didn't know her before, devoted fans of the VH1 series were quick to fall for the loquacious, no-nonsense Bronx native with the big mouth and even bigger dreams.

 It was only a matter of time before the rest of the world caught up.